voxmaster/kube-helm-multitool/README.md

 ### Additional Images
 In addition to main image, also additional images are being built each time new kubectl/helm releases come.
 - aws-cli
-- aws-cli and docker client
+- aws-cli and docker-cli
-- docker
+- docker-cli
 - gcloud-cli